JoshuaBog09/AdvancedAircraftNoise/README.md

 |**Microphone array**|
 :----:
 |![Microphone Array](./assignment5/Figures/MicrophoneArray.png)|

-4. [2D Beamforming](https://github.com/JoshuaBog09/AdvancedAircraftNoise/blob/main/assignment4/Advanced_Aircraft_Noise_Assignment_4.pdf): The first of a two part assignment relating to beamforming.
-Beamforming can be an incredibly powerful tool, to investigate where a sound source is located.
-However before it can be utilized, it is important to realize that not all beam formed data can be used effectively.
-This data is not necessarily wrong, it is more an artifact/ consequence of the modelling method.
-Within this assignment a beamform procedure was performed on under water sound measurements.

-5. [3D Beamforming](https://github.com/JoshuaBog09/AdvancedAircraftNoise/blob/main/assignment5/Advanced_Aircraft_Noise_Assignment_5.pdf): (My personal favorite assignment).
-Within this assignment similar methods to assignment 4 was used, however now the a three dimensional sound measurement array was used.
-By smartly delaying an summing the various output it is possible to determine the location of a frequency dependent sound source.

 6. [Practical](https://github.com/JoshuaBog09/AdvancedAircraftNoise/blob/main/assignment5/Advanced_Aircraft_Noise_Assignment_5.pdf): Within the last assignment of the course a more practical approach was taken.
 Here various circuits were analyzed for there phase, and gain behavior as a function of frequency.
 With the end of goal of constructing a filter.